Ford Kuga Plug-in Hybrid SUV review

 It may come as a surprise that the Ford Kuga PHEV is fitted with a large 2.5-litre petrol engine, but as it's assisted by a potent electric motor, it doesn't have to work especially hard.
 Together, the petrol four-cylinder engine and electric motor can produce up to 222bhp, which is quite a bit more than standard versions of the Kuga.

-Fast-charging isn't available but because the battery capacity is relatively small, charging from 0-100% only takes 3.5 hours using a 7.4kW home wallbox supply.
+Fast charging isn't available but because the battery capacity is relatively small, charging from 0-100% only takes 3.5 hours using a 7.4kW home wallbox supply.
 If you have off-street parking, a full charge should be easy to achieve overnight.
 It's also possible to use the petrol engine to charge the batteries as you drive, but this causes fuel economy to plummet, so is only worth doing if you specifically want to build up charge before driving into a low emissions area.
 Charging with a three-pin plug takes six hours, so this will also be a viable option for anyone who hasn't had a wallbox installed.

 The Kuga PHEV has an official fuel consumption figure of 256.8mpg, but as with all plug-in hybrids, this is entirely dependent on the length of your commute and how often you recharge the battery.
 The impressive CO2 figure of 23g/km is fixed, and represents a big advantage for company-car drivers thanks to the low Benefit-in-Kind liability it brings.
-Road tax is slightly cheaper, but only by £10 per year compared with the standard rate.
+VED (road tax) is slightly cheaper, but only by £10 per year compared with the standard rate.
 Insurance groups run from 19 for entry-level trims to 24 for the lavish Vignale, which is quite low compared with the Vauxhall Grandland (groups 24-32).

 Engines, drive & performance